nikspyratos/toybox/README.md

 - Sign up to services like OhDear and Paystack with my affiliate links in the [Next Steps](#next-steps---diy) section.
 - I also [consult in the Laravel & payments space](https://nik.software)
 - Post what you've built using the Toybox and tag me!

+## Project Status - can you use this yet?

+The core of the project - setup, infrastructure, deployment, starter kit and admin panel are all working.

+There are a few WIP pieces in the repo that are not yet ready:
+- **Roadmap management**: user-facing UI
+- **Documentation generation**: user-facing UI
+- **Cache improvements** for content pages

+Then there are some pieces I'm working on before I'd call Toybox feature-complete:
+- **In-app announcements/notifications**: Contact your users in-app as well as by email, via the admin panel.
+- **Payments**: Toybox doesn't include any payments features by default as people use different gateways for different needs with different flows and data structures.
+However, I'd like to provide _some_ form of generic payments data support & management, including invoice generation.
+- **UI rework**: I'd like to make the content pages, user portion, and admin panel have consistent style & theme, as well as better layouts for many content pages completely.
+- **AI feature boilerplate**: This will be coming soon once [Sparkle](https://github.com/echolabsdev/sparkle) becomes available.

 ## Features